-Enterprise today is undergoing a significant upgrade through digital transformation to connect data and unify communications, some of which is facilitated by API connectivity.
+Enterprise today is undergoing a significant upgrade through digital transformation to connect data and unify communications.
+Some of which is facilitated by MuleSoft API connectivity.
 But let’s begin at the beginning.

-Yes, digital transformation is about digitizing the systems and processes for every part of the business, as technology is the way to leverage staff performance.
-But just as (or more) importantly, digital transformation moves business from systems of transactions to systems of engagement with personalized information, features, recommendations, and marketing.
+Yes, digital transformation is about digitizing the systems and processes for every part of the business.
+But just as (or more) importantly, digital transformation moves businesses from systems of transactions to systems of engagement with personalized information, features, recommendations, and marketing.
 Engagement systems extract information from customers and bring it to life.
 Developing a personalized and rich experience with customers increases their lifetime value and makes them advocates of a business (Source).

 We are in the age of the “Internet of Things” (IoT) digital device relationships and accessibility that is quickly creating an “Internet of Me” mentality for customers.